San Bruno, California: 20th century

+San Bruno formerly managed its own cable TV and internet system under various names, e.g. San Bruno TV and Cable, San Bruno Cable, and finally CityNet Services.
+In 2023, the City Council began exploring ways to improve the enterprise's financial situation.
+It ultimately sought a private buyer, and formally agreed to sell its cable and TV infrastructure to Comcast in early 2025.

-The October 17, 1989, Loma Prieta earthquake (6.9 magnitude) caused some damage in the city.
+The October 17, 1989, Loma Prieta earthquake (magnitude 6.9) caused some damage in the city.
 The U.S. Postal Service's Western Regional headquarters, which was then the tallest building in San Bruno, had to be demolished due to severe structural damage.
 The site was rebuilt as part of an expansion of The Gap clothing company world headquarters campus.
 The building now houses the headquarters for Wal-Mart's online retail services, Walmart.com, and is now the tallest building in the city.

 21st century

 The San Bruno BART station opened in 2003, when the transit system was extended to Millbrae and the San Francisco International Airport.

 September 2010 explosion and fire

 On September 9, 2010, at about 6:15 p.m.
 PDT, a gas line ruptured leading to a fire that severely damaged a residential neighborhood.
 Eight people were killed, nearly 60 others were injured, 38 homes were destroyed and 123 additional homes were damaged.
 The resulting fire "hot spots" were easily detected using meteorological satellite images.